Venkataraghavan11/Venkataraghavan11/README.md

 - 👋 Hi, I’m @Venkataraghavan11
 - 👀 I’m interested in ...
 Codings
-- 🌱 I’m currently learning ...
-B.Tech(ECE)
+- 🌱 I’m B.Tech(ECE) graduated
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IT roll
 - 📫 How to reach me ...

 <!---